lihong-hs/keyball59/README.md

 # MCK Trackball 59

-## Please don't buy this keyboard.
-Even with this firmware it's very much not worth it, and both the manufacturer and the AliExpress seller I got it from are dishonest.

 This keyboard is a [Keyball 61](https://shirogane-lab.net/items/64b8ed191435c1002bc4cd30) lookalike from AliExpress.
-Despite the looks, internally it is heavily "inspired" by Slinky-based [Charybdis](https://bastardkb.com).
+Despite the looks, internally it is heavily inspired by Slinky-based [Charybdis](https://bastardkb.com).

-Despite this "inspiration", the guy making these keyboards is reluctant to comply with QMK's and Vial's licence (GPL 2) and make the firmware source code available.

-No shits given, it's a buggy mess anyway.
-Here I implement a much better firmware for this keyboard, complete with everything I personally want from a keyboard.
+Originally this repo was created because the manufacturer wouldn't share the source code for their buggy firmware in violation of GPL 2.0.
+It would seem they are now willing to comply, and maybe even maintain the firmware, which can be found at https://github.com/Aldexuan/firmware

+It has features that this version does not, so have a look.

 This should go without saying, but **Feel free to fork and make your own version!**